Productboxpk/Productbox-Flutter-Exercise/README.md

 Productbox Flutter Engineering Test
 =========================================

-In this test you have to create three hi-def screens in the screenshots sent to you via email.
-In this test our focus is how well an Engineer can copy the User Interface elements and how good User Experience would be while using this application.
+In this test you have to create three hi-fid screens in the screenshots sent to you via email.
+This exercise is to test the engineer's UI and programming capabilities.
+Your designs should be close to the hi-fid screens provided, moreover, your way of coding skills will also be evaluated so please feel free to show off.

 Task
 ----